GamerNoTitle/MCDR-Mirror-Server/README.md

 ---

 # English

+**This plugin has not adapted to rcon function in MCDR1.0+ yet, if you have the requirement of the rcon function, please visit [here](https://github.com/GamerNoTitle/MCDR-Mirror-Server/tree/Below-1.0) **

 This is a plugin can help you turn on another mirror server for you to debug or design (**Python3 ONLY**), now supported Minecraft 1.16+